 7. Making Everything About the Relationship About the Fandom:

 If the only thing you have to talk about with that friend or family member is something about the fandom, there’s something wrong with that relationship.
 Fandom should be about sharing, not just the things about that fandom you love, but about yourself and other interests.
 It’s basic human relations, if you only want to talk about one thing, they’ll quickly grow bored with your company.

 8. Making it More About Hating Other Fandoms Than Loving Your Fandom:

-If you love this, you can’t like that.
-You’d be surprised how often this kind of thing crops up, at least those of you who’ve never been on the Internet at any time in the last 20 years will be surprised.
+If you love this, then you can’t like that.
+You’d be surprised how often this kind of thinking crops up, or at least those of you who’ve never been on the Internet at any time in the last 20 years will be surprised.
 Too often these days fandoms devolve into groups bent on destroying or mocking other fandoms, all because they can’t get over the fact that someone can like something different, or in addition, to what they like.
 It’s one of the generally known dirty little secrets of the Nerd and Geek community.

 9. Not Being Open or Receptive to Their Fandom:

 Once you’ve gotten them started, they’re going to want to return the favor.
 It’s a natural human reaction.
 How many times does someone recommend something to you and your immediate response is to offer your own favorite thing right back at them?
 Now I’m not saying you have to like whatever fandom they’re pushing at you, just be as open to their fandom as you hope they are to yours.

 10. Not Seeing, or Accepting the Signs That They Don’t Like Your Fandom: